loopandlearn/news/docs/edition/2024-12-23.md

 Please see our [Version Updates page](https://www.loopandlearn.org/version-updates/#ios-updates){:target="_blank"} for reference.

+## Subscriber Email

+In an effort to make bringing the News to you easier, we are moving to a new newsletter service.
+To make this and any future moves easier, please use this [form to provide your email address](https://docs.google.com/forms/d/e/1FAIpQLSeu64I0Ygauk079Q0lMhEcPq-IydPmscm2UCie6uxXfkfdmWw/viewform){:target="_blank"} to be subscribed when the move happens.

-## *Dexcom* G7 Geofencing Update
+## More *Dexcom* G7 News

-Geofencing Update: Advocacy at Work

-Over the past 2 years, we’ve helped numerous stressed Loopers fix this issue mid-vacation so they could keep their CGM working.
-It was a long haul and a lot of work by our team and others.
-Here’s great news...

-With the new Dexcom G7 app (v2.6.0), you can reconnect anywhere!

-Please note that your initial setup of the Dexcom G7 app must be done in your home country.
-The first time you start the app, it verifies that the country you are in matches the country of residence in your account.
-This ensures you receive the resources and features approved for use in your location.

-Thanks to those who raised their voices, including [Stacy Simms of Diabetes Connections](https://www.youtube.com/watch?v=JQd2zpd3gaY){:target="_blank"}, who joined our efforts to keep G7 usable for international travelers.
-Perseverance paid off!

-## *Dexcom* G7 Pairing Help
+### *Dexcom* G7 Pairing Help

 Trouble pairing your G7 sensor?

 Here’s a helpful tip:

-* When the sensor is inserted, it goes past a magnet that turns on the sensor
-* If your sensor doesn't activate automatically, you can run a magnet over it to activate a switch that, when turned off conserves battery.
-* The applicator contains magnets or you can use any common one you have on hand.
+The sensor contains a magnet-activated switch that usually flips upon insertion.
+(Until then, it is in the “off” position to conserve battery.)
+If your sensor doesn't activate automatically, you can use the applicator, which contains a magnet, or any common magnet you have on hand to flip the switch and activate it.
+Just run the magnet around the perimeter of the sensor.

+Here's a [video on Facebook](https://www.facebook.com/reel/1279549609746788){:target="_blank"}.

-## *Dexcom* G7 Direct to Watch Help
+### *Dexcom* G7 Direct to Watch Help

 To aid in making Direct to Watch connections with G7, be sure to delete all previous Bluetooth:Dexcom connections on the watch itself.
 This is done on the watch itself by selecting watch Settings > Bluetooth and forgetting devices that begin with DXCM.
 If you forget the current device name, the watch will ask if you want to pair with it again.

 This is similar to the suggested procedure of forgetting previous Dexcom devices on the Phone, under Settings > Bluetooth.

-## What is Goosenecking
+### What is Goosenecking

+“Goosenecking” refers to a G7 sensor issue where the filament wire fails to insert properly and protrudes through the small hole.
+This means the sensor likely won’t work correctly.
+Contact Dexcom to report the issue and request a replacement.

-More information about the *Dexcom* G7 sensor.
-Thanks to [Carb Counting Mama](https://carbcountingmama.ca/){:target="_blank"} who posted this information on her [Facebook page](https://www.facebook.com/carbcountingmama/posts/pfbid02fz8Wwm6yfSj4q6bN4NXuwVnQkFN2z2QCwpetCAKPY1QgukptAMsnpuanm51rpe65l){:target="_blank"}.
-You can see a [photo on Reddit](https://www.reddit.com/r/dexcom/comments/11p51kh/g7_insertion_failure/?rdt=40835){:target="_blank"} if you don't use Facebook.
+Thanks to [Carb Counting Mama](https://carbcountingmama.ca/){:target="_blank"} for making us aware of this occasional G7 issue on her [Facebook page](https://www.facebook.com/carbcountingmama/posts/pfbid02fz8Wwm6yfSj4q6bN4NXuwVnQkFN2z2QCwpetCAKPY1QgukptAMsnpuanm51rpe65l){:target="_blank"} .
+Here’s a photo of what it looks like, from a post on [Reddit](https://www.reddit.com/r/dexcom/comments/11p51kh/g7_insertion_failure/?rdt=40835){:target="_blank"}.

-"Goosenecking"

-This is a term specific to the *Dexcom* G7 sensor.
-Upon insertion, sometimes the filament wire will not insert properly and will be poking out of the small hole on the back of the sensor.
-Hopefully, this never happens to you, but if it does, know that you didn't do anything to cause it to happen.
-Report it to *Dexcom* to get a replacement.
+Have you had this happen?

+Let us know in our [Facebook group](https://www.facebook.com/groups/2161109864145506){:target="_blank"}!

 ## End of Year Checklist